-- (i) Generally, a director may resign from office anytime unless he/she has contracted to serve the Bank for a fixed term and that term has expired.
-In which case, the resignation of the executive director must be in accordance with his/her terms of employment, otherwise he/she will be liable for breach of contract. - (ii) The resigning director is to submit his/her resignation letter to the Chairman of the Board and the Board would consider and to accept his/her resignation letter. - (iii) The written approval of BNM pursuant to paragraph 10.13(b) of the Policy Document on Corporate Governance issued by BNM dated 3 August 2016 must be obtained before an independent director resigns from his/her position except for independent director who resigns from the Board due to his/her expiry of the term of appointment.
+- (i) Generally, a director may resign from office anytime unless he/she has contracted to serve the Company for a fixed term and that term has expired.
+In which case, the resignation of the executive director must be in accordance with his/her terms of employment, otherwise he/she will be liable for breach of contract. - (ii) The resigning director is to submit his/her resignation letter to the Chairman of the Board, in accordance with the Companies Act, 2016, and the Board would accept his/her resignation letter. - (iii) A director is prohibiting from resigning in accordance with Sections 1963 and 2094 of the Companies Act, 2016. - (iv) The Company shall notify the SC on the resignation of its Director(s) immediately via email to the Head of Authorisation and Licensing Department, followed by submission of the relevant forms within 14 days of the occurrence of the event.